featherbear/UNSW-DART1130/site/content/post/assessment-2-make-what-will-happen.md

 > _"The world below me sings of the same whistles and chimes"_

+Combination of two exposures, each exposed on one half of the page

 ## Piece 6 - Trapped

 ![](/uploads/f5-6-4x0-6s-26cm-c2-5.jpg)

 > _“Are these four walls bored of me?”_

+Multiple exposure of 4 photos

 ## Piece 7 - Caged

 ![](/uploads/f4-8s-c3.jpg)

 > _"This so home of mine, O how I wish to be trapped in civilisation"_

+Exposed the borders after partial development to create a non-uniform texture that emulates the dirtyness of the gates

+***